MIC-DKFZ/predictive_image_biomarker_analysis/README.md

 }
 ```
 This paper has been accepted to WACV 2025 (IEEE/CVF Winter Conference on Applications of Computer Vision).
 Once officially published, please refer to the final version for an updated citation.

+## Acknowledgements

+This library is developed and maintained by the [Division of Medical Image Computing (MIC)](https://www.dkfz.de/en/mic/index.php) at the German Cancer Research Center (DKFZ), in collaboration with the [Interactive Machine Learning Group](https://iml-dkfz.github.io/) of [Helmholtz Imaging](https://www.helmholtz-imaging.de/) and the DKFZ.